AndyHazz/MMM-AuroraWatchUK/README.md

             position: "top_bar",
             config: {
                 displayStatuses: ["green", "yellow", "amber", "red"], // Configurable statuses to display, see https://aurorawatch.lancs.ac.uk/alerts/ for descriptions
+                weatherApiKey: "", // OpenWeathermap API key (optional, for clear skies and sunset check)
+                // settings below only apply if you have an api key
+                onlyDuringNight: false, // true = only show alerts between sunset and sunrise
+                onlyDuringClearSkies: 100, // only show alerts if cloudiness % less than given value
+                latitude: 53.883553, // Default location (London)
+                longitude: -1.260889, // Default location (London)
             }
         },
 ```